 MEF 26 External Network to Network Interface (ENNI) - Phase I Purpose Specifies the reference point that is the interface between two Metro Ethernet Networks (MENs) where each operator MEN is under the control of a distinct administration authority.
 The ENNI is intended to support the extension of Ethernet services across multiple operator MENs.
+MEF 26.1 External Network Network Interface (UTA and VUNI) - Phase II Purpose This Technical Specification extends the ENNI by defining the UNI Tunnel Access (UTA) which associates a Virtual UNI (VUNI), a remote UNI, and at least one supporting OVC.
 Audience All, since it provides the fundamentals required to delivery services that extend Carrier Ethernet over multiple operator MENs and to build devices that support those services.
 It is especially relevant for Service Providers since it defines the standard mechanisms for interconnecting services across multiple operator's MENs.